aayush4vedi/The-Hitchhikers-Guide-to-the-Full-Stack-Developer/README.md

 * **State**
     * Stateful data
     * Data in our application that can change
+    * **How to find if it's state or not:**
+        - Is it passed in from parents as props?  => Not state
+        - Does it change over time?               => Not state
+        - Can You compute it based on other states or props? => Not state
     * **Passing:**
         * Passed from *parent to child* as **prop** : downwards
         * Should not be passed to parent(~~upwards~~) or sibling(~~lateral~~)